plotly/plotly.github.io/_posts/excel/2015-05-01-line-graph-and-scatter-plot-with-excel.md

 </tr>
 <tr>
 <td>
 To add the Excel file to your workbook, click where you want to insert the picture inside Excel.
 On the INSERT tab inside Excel, in theILLUSTRATIONS group, click PICTURE.
-Locate the Plotly graph image that you downloaded and then double-click it.
-Notice that we also copy-pasted the Plotly graph link in a cell for easy access to the interactive Plotly version.
+Locate the Chart Studio graph image that you downloaded and then double-click it.
+Notice that we also copy-pasted the Chart Studio graph link in a cell for easy access to the interactive Plotly version.
 </td>
 <td>
 <img alt="How to make a line graph and scatter plot with excel 21" src="/static/images/line-graph-and-scatter-plot-with-excel/image21.png" title=""/>